 1. Look Out for Generic Greetings

 One of the most obvious red flags in phishing emails is the use of generic greetings.
-This means that instead of addressing you by your name, cybercriminals often use impersonal salutations like “Dear Customer” or “Dear Account Holder.”
+Instead of addressing you by your name, cybercriminals often use impersonal salutations like “Dear Customer” or “Dear Account Holder.”

 These phrases may seem harmless, but they are a sign that the sender doesn’t know you personally, which should raise suspicion.

-Legitimate organisations almost always personalise their communications with your full name, so you should take extreme caution if you receive an email that lacks this personal touch.
+Legitimate organisations almost always personalise their communications with your full name, so please be sure to take extreme caution if you receive an email that doesn't have this personal touch.
 This is a sure sign that the email might not be from the company it claims to represent.

 For example, you receive an email from “PayPal” that begins with “Dear Customer.”
 PayPal typically addresses users by their full name, making this a suspected phishing attempt.